 At revaluation, the Valuation Office Agency (VOA) adjusts the rateable value of business properties to reflect changes in the property market.

-It usually happens every five years.
-The most recent revaluation came into effect on 1 April 2017.
-The next revaluation will take effect in 2023 to help reduce uncertainty for firms affected by the impacts of COVID-19.
+The most recent revaluation came into effect on 1 April 2023.
+The next revaluation is expected to take place in 2026.

 You can check your valuation when you estimate your Business Rates